PH level and microbiome balance & changes in inflammation in Long-Covid/ME?

 13. Might Fasting, especially long fasts, arrive at similar results as antibiotics without the downsides?

 15. Reading the experiments with Baking Soda lotions during the @remissionbiome project and the possible benefits to vagal tone seemed to be connected to this stream of thought, but I don't know how!
-A change in PH in any part of the Nervous System -- whether it be throught the skin or through the intestines -- is beneficial for improving vagal tone.
+A change in pH in any part of the Nervous System -- whether it be through the skin or through the intestines -- is beneficial for improving vagal tone.

-16. Looking at which foods are alkaline (high PH) vs acidic seems to correlate with most "healthy diet" recommendations for people with LC.
-Check out this list and graphic of food PH.
-Maybe these foods help keep the intestines (and the throat) alkaline, thus favoring a good microbiome?
+16. Looking at which foods are alkaline (high pH) vs. acidic seems to correlate with most "healthy diet" recommendations for people with LC.
+Check out this list and graphic of food pH.
+Maybe these foods help keep the intestines (and the throat) alkaline, thus favouring a good microbiome?

 19. (added 24-03) When thinking of the microbiome people mostly think of the intestines.
 However, the mouth and bladder also have their own microbiome.